 Ensure all login, access control failures, and server-side input validation failures can be logged with sufficient user context to identify suspicious or malicious accounts, and held for sufficient time to allow delayed forensic analysis.
 Logs that are generated should be in a format that can be easily consumed by a centralized log management solution.

 There is no silver bullet when it comes to web application security.
 At Templarbit we understand the pain points of securing web applications.
 Our goal is to help web application developers understand security concepts and best practices, as well as integrate with the best security tools in order to protect their software from malicious activity.

-If you want to get started with Content-Security-Policy today, you can sign up for a free trial here.
+If you want to get started with Content-Security-Policy today, you can Start with a free account here.